johnlaudun/teaching/courses/531/schedule.md

 **Pay no attention to the man behind the curtain nor the material below this point.**

 **Part 2**.The first task in any course with some dimension of intellectual history as its focus is to try to understand the overall history of the domain.
 Narrative, however, is a relatively recent locus for organizing scholarly and scientific investigation.
-Prior to its development as a subject of study in the twentieth century, narrative was largely viewed through a lens of other objects -- tragic plays, novels, myths.
+Prior to its development as a subject of study in the twentieth century, narrative was largely viewed through a lens of other objects: tragic plays, novels, myths.
 While a seminar of this nature could spend a considerable amount of time in the period prior to the formalist-structuralist articulation of narrative as an object in its own right, we are going to bounce around a bit, hoping, in some shadow of Bayes, to locate ourselves through apparent random pings in the great depths of intellectual history.

 We begin with two readings, one a narrative and one a scholarly examination: